jeffreyfox/LeetCode/README.md

 # LeetCode

-This repository includes files for my LeetCode solutions.
+This repository contains C++ and Java codes for my solutions for LeetCode problems.